ongkhooi/lumi-assessment/README.md

 There are a few empty files and directories included in the project as it was part of the rails scaffolding when I ran the rails server command for the first time.

+In this project, I chose to use Docker to containerize the application as I wanted to have an isolated environment for development.

 ## Table of Contents

 - [Requirements](#requirements)